meljadyn/pixel-perfect-hipcamp/README.md

 See it deployed here: [Hipcamp Recreation on Github Pages](https://meljadyn.github.io/pixel-perfect-hipcamp/)

-This is a recreation of the homepage of Hipcamp.
+This is a recreation of the homepage of Hipcamp made completely from scratch.
 It features only HTML and CSS with no frameworks, and therefore any elements using JavaScript or other languages are excluded.
 This is a front-end layout demo, and so I did exclude specific menu and button functionalities, instead just placing and styling the menu buttons.

 This recreation features accurate breakpoints for smaller screens, as well as accurate hover states.